The Moveable Property (Security Interest) Act 2016

-In early 2016, the Zambian National Assembly enacted the Moveable Property (Security Interest) Act No 3 of 2016.
-The 2016 Act aims to permit creation of security interests in moveable property, harmonize secured transaction laws, and minimise transaction costs by improving information conditions in the lending economy.
+In early 2016, the Zambian National Assembly enacted the Moveable Property (Security Interest) Act No 3 of 2016 (‘MPSIA’).
+The 2016 Act aims to provide for the creation of security interests in moveable property, harmonize secured transaction laws, and minimise transaction costs by improving information conditions in the lending economy.

-Whereas more reforms in the areas of priority and formalities would be desirable, the 2016 Act will likely go a long way in improving conditions for finance for small and medium enterprises in Zambia, by increasing their access to credit.
+The reforms in MPSIA will likely go a long way in improving conditions for finance for small and medium enterprises in Zambia, by increasing their access to credit.
 By 2020, the State hopes to facilitate $2 billion in financing to firms and benefit 6,500 SMEs, 1,200 micro enterprises, and 1,200 women entrepreneurs.

 The Moveable Property Security Act 2016 can be accessed here.

 The Corporate Insolvency Act 2017 can be accessed here.